 If there’s one thing that no one’s agreed on, it’s how CVs and resumes should be formatted, what information is deemed necessary and unnecessary, and what level of details should be included.

-Some of us are better than others when it comes to selling ourselves on paper - which doesn’t necessarily mean we’re the right candidate for the job, which renders CVs pretty pointless.
+Some of us are better than others when it comes to selling ourselves on paper - which doesn’t necessarily mean we’re the right candidate for the job, rendering CVs pretty pointless.

 Experience is not always a good predictor of new hire performance